wendyww9/task-list-api/ada-project-docs/wave_03.md

 }
 ```

+Notice the same dictionary structure for the Task data as in our wave 1 routes.
+We should be able to use any response model helper that we are using in other Task routes to help build this response.

+Also notice that fundamentally, this route requires that we look up a model by its ID, and then update that model.
+We should be able to reuse the same route helper methods that we have been using in other Task routes to help build this route.

 ## Mark Complete and Mark Incomplete for Missing Tasks

 Given that there are no tasks with the ID `1`,